SetthananP/BOKBOK/README.md

 # BOKBOK 🐾

+## 📝 Project Description
-BOKBOK is a web platform developed using HTML, CSS, and JavaScript to help connect stray dogs with loving homes.
+BOKBOK is a web platform developed using **HTML, CSS, and JavaScript** to help connect stray dogs with loving homes.
 Whether you're looking to adopt or help spread the word, BOKBOK makes it easy to find homes for stray dogs in need.

 ![Build Status](https://img.shields.io/badge/build-Complete-brightgreen)